 - Wearing a light T-shirt, or something with a seam line across the shoulder line is optimal to locating the finishing measure point.

-The yellow tape displays a waist to floor measure that I use for garments with no defined shoulder seam line (such as a strapless dress).
+The yellow tape displays a waist to floor measure is sometimes stated for garments with no defined shoulder seam line (such as a strapless dress).

-- Also see that sleeves are measures by the actual sleeve itself from its joining line at the shoulder to the bottom of the wrist edge, as the arrow shows in the photo (above on the far right side of the image).
+Sleeves are measured from the joining line at the shoulder to the bottom of the wrist edge (as the arrow shows in the above photo on the right.

 Looking forward to setting up a form and see how you look!